On and Off Campus Housing

 Commuters (417 Hall)

-Although Evangel is primarily a residential campus, over 300 students live off campus with immediate family members in the area or are married.
+Although Evangel is primarily a residential campus, over 300 students live off campus with parents or grandparents in the area or are married.

 As a commuter student, you will have avenues for connection and collaboration through our student organization, the “417 Hall.”
 The Commuter Coordinator and student council work together planning events and providing resources that address your needs and help you to thrive.
 The Commuter Coordinator serves as a liaison between commuter students and Administration.
 The Commuter Council is a team of student leaders who plan and implement activities for the commuter population to encourage belongingness to the university and lasting friendships among students.